Volkswagen Multivan (T7)

 The Volkswagen Multivan (T7) is the seventh generation of the Volkswagen large van series.
 The Multivan is a large MPV that is based upon on the front-wheel drive MQB Evo platform, which categorises vehicles such as the Audi A3 and the Volkswagen Caddy.
 The Multivan offers a range of petrol, diesel, and plug-in hybrid models.
 The T7 Multivan went on sale in Europe in 2022.

 The T7 Multivan is solely produced as a passenger car.
 For commercial applications (cargo/panel van), the T6.1 Transporter continued production until 2023, with its replacement, which was introduced in 2024, built as a sibling of the Ford Transit Custom instead, without any relation to the T7 Multivan.
 Both the VW and Ford vans are offered with diesel, mild hybrid, plug-in hybrid, or all-electric drivetrains.
 Sales of this commercial model began in 2024.

 In mid-2023, Volkswagen debuted the T7 California Concept at the 2023 Caravan Salon.
-The T7 is now positioned above the Caddy and ID.Buzz, and below Crafter in VW's van lineup.
+The T7 is positioned above the Caddy and ID.Buzz, and below Crafter in Volkswagen's van lineup.